dmat93/Project-AIR-URC/README.md

-# Arduino IR Universal Remote
+# Arduino IR Universal Remote Controller

 _Goal: to store, manually or by recording, and to send NEC codes through IR module_